 Breast Reduction Procedure in Fairfax, VA

 Victoria Plastic Surgery Center Provides Breast Reduction Procedures in Fairfax, VA.
-For More Information Call Us Today at (703) 293-5010 or Simply Request an Appointment Online.
+For More Information Call us today or simply request an appointment online.
 We Are Open 5 Days a Week.

 Breast reduction surgery, also known as reduction mammoplasty, involves incisions on your breasts and surgically removing the excess fat, glandular tissue and skin.
 The process takes place in four steps: